strath-sdr/rfsoc_ofdm/README.md

 pip3 install git+https://github.com/strath-sdr/rfsoc_ofdm
 ```

-The notebook should now be available in the `strath-sdr/standalone/rfsoc-ofdm` folder in your Jupyter Workspace.
+The notebook should now be available in the `ofdm-demonstration` folder in your Jupyter Workspace.
 It is important that you use the Chrome web browser if possible as rendering performance is important.

 Follow the remaining steps below for your development board to finish setting up the demonstration.

+## RFSoC2x2 Setup
+During package installation, a 384MHz clock description file will be added to the xrfclk package.
+This is used by the demonstration to create a 384MHz clock for RF DC PLLs.

 ## ZCU111 Setup
 We need to add a 384 MHz clock to the xrfclk package.
 We can simply overwrite __init__.py, with the changes.